d3/d3-scale/README.md

 Log scales are similar to linear scales, except a logarithmic transform is applied to the input domain value before the output range value is computed.
 The mapping to the range value *y* can be expressed as a function of the domain value *x*: *y* = *m* log(<i>x</i>) + *b*.

-As log(0) = -∞, a log scale must have either an exclusively-positive or exclusively-negative domain; the domain must not include or cross zero.
+As log(0) = -∞, a log scale domain **must be either exclusively-positive or exclusively-negative**; the domain must not include or cross zero.
 A log scale with a positive domain has a well-defined behavior for positive values, and a log scale with a negative domain has a well-defined behavior for negative values.
 (For a negative domain, input and output values are implicitly multiplied by -1.)
 The behavior of the scale is undefined if you pass a negative value to a log scale with a positive domain or vice versa.

 <a name="log" href="#log">#</a> <b>log</b>()